hellowac/pydantic-zh-cn/docs/blog/pydantic-v2.md

    * `json_encoders` - see the export "mode" discussion [above](#improvements-to-dumpingserializationexport)
    * `underscore_attrs_are_private` we should just choose a sensible default
    * `smart_union` - all unions are now "smart"
 9. `dict(model)` functionality should be removed, there's a much clearer distinction now that in 2017 when I implemented this between a model and a dict

-## Features Remaining :neutral_face:
+## 剩余功能 Features Remaining :neutral_face:

 The following features will remain (mostly) unchanged: